philippecarle/fuck/README.md

-# Go Fuck
+# Go(lang) Fuck

 ## Description

-A simple Go package intending to provide CLI users a quick way to fuck anyone or anything.
+A simple Golang package intending to provide CLI users a quick way to fuck anyone or anything.
 It has been made as a personal training to Golang basic development.

 Credit for the fucks go to [Fuck Off As A Service](http://foaas.com)